tsciow/SNPtax/README.md

 In fasta headers Prank replaces commata "," with underscores "_".
 Other alignment tools might behave differently, so you'd have to adjust the screening step later on.

+The positions in the alignments are given as absolute positions and as relative postitions realtive to two refernece-species.
+These reference species are hard-coded in the script and need to be changed there.
+Don't forget the terminal delimiter (in our case with prank aligner the terminal underscore _ , for example "Helicobacter_pylorii_").

 Pipeline: